SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 :math:`\tilde{A}` in the polarization direction.
 The calculation of the correspondent complex envelope for the laser electric field component in that direction is described in :doc:`laser_envelope`.

 Note that only order 2 interpolation and projection are supported in presence of the envelope model for the laser.

+The parameters ``polarization_phi`` and ``ellipticity`` specify the polarization state of the laser.
+In envelope model implemented in :program:`Smilei`, they are only used to compute the rate of ionization and the initial momentum of the electrons newly created by ionization, where the polarization of the laser plays an important role (see :doc:`ionization`).
+For all other purposes (e.g. the particles equations of motions, the computation of the ponderomotive force, the evolution of the laser), the polarization of the laser plays no role in the envelope model.

 ----